-- Analysing and evaluating spoken and written language to appreciate how meaning is shaped. - Recognizing that there are different ways of seeing the world.
+- Engaging with ideas and texts, understanding and responding to the main issues. - Assessing the validity and significance of information and ideas from different sources. - Exploring others' ideas and developing their own. - Analyzing and evaluating spoken and written language to appreciate how meaning is shaped. - Recognizing that there are different ways of seeing the world.

-Teacher Responsible: Mr. Nicolás Arriaga, Head of Languages
+Teacher Responsible: Mr. Nicolás Arriaga